nishadtardalkar/ColorGrade/README.md

 # ColorGrade
-Simple tonemapping and color correction script
+A Tonemapping and Color Correction application